Ayurveda for Anxiety: Natural Approaches That Work

 Beyond diet and herbs, these Ayurvedic lifestyle practices may help manage anxiety:

-- Creative expression -- painting, music, or writing channels excess Vata energy constructively
+- Creative expression (painting, music, writing) channels excess Vata energy constructively

 When to Seek Professional Help

 Ayurvedic practices are wonderful tools for managing everyday anxiety.
-However, if you experience severe or persistent anxiety that interferes with daily life, it is essential to seek support from a qualified mental health professional.
-Ayurveda works best as a complement to, not a replacement for, professional care.
+If you experience severe or persistent anxiety that interferes with daily life, it's essential to seek support from a qualified mental health professional.
+Ayurveda works best as a complement to professional care, not a replacement.

 Your Personalised Path Forward